gospodinp/torei-rpg/rules.md

 It's true that you can escalate from peaceful approaches to more violent ones, but what's most important is that the current approach won't work for you and you're not willing to give up the stakes.

-> A pirate who breaks from a swordfight to swing from the chandelier is changing the game every bit as much as a cowgirl who draws her pistol on an argument!
+> A pirate who breaks from a swordfight to swing from the chandelier is [Changing the Game] every bit as much as a cowgirl who draws her pistol on an argument!

 #### Giving In is Awesome